-- I only use olive oil so I am not afraid of using too much because I know it is healthier than most others.
+- Cookie spray just wont cut it.
+You need a good amount of fat to get a crispy texture.
+Since I only use olive oil, I am not afraid of using too much because I know it is healthier than most oils.

 - Coat your wedges generously so they don’t stick to the pan and so they brown nicely.
 It also adds a lot of flavor!